+Vinfast has delivered 197,000 cars for the year, up 102%.
 The company makes other forms of transport.
-The E-Scotter sales were 120,025 (+535%) and E-Bike 234,536 (+489%).
-So for those who don't want or cannot afford a car have options.
+The e-scooter and e-bike sales were 406,498 (+473%).
+For those who don't want or cannot afford a car, they have options.

-Vinfast had a net loss os $1.5 billion in H1 2025.
-Dividing that figure by sales brings it to -$21,000 per unit.
+Vinfast had a net loss os $2.4 billion in Q1-Q3 2025, with Q3 being the worst.
+Dividing that figure by sales brings it to -$12,000 per unit.

 It is backed by Vingroup, which gives Vinfast the ability to continue even in the loss making situation it currently sits in.
 Obviously it needs to remedy this as soon as possible.
 Expansion is expensive so the financial situation is not totally unexpected.
 Maybe they could slow that down.